 Nubart doesn't consume the device's storage since the digital content is streamed.
 Offline solutions are also available.

 Visitor research is critical, but difficult to gather.

 Nubart cards are not only an innovative audio guide that provides a multilingual self-guided tour to your audience, but also an ideal data collector.
 Nubart gathers usage and behavioral data from your visitors' smartphones anonymously, never violating their privacy.
 (See our Data Policy for Nubart's audio guides).

-As a Nubart customer you'll receive free usage reports as often as you want.
+As a Nubart customer you'll have a password-protected access to your usage reports.
 Included in these reports: